Author: Olaf Kopp

 About Olaf Kopp

-Olaf Kopp is Co-Founder, Chief Business Development Officer (CBDO) and Head of SEO & Content at Aufgesang GmbH.
+Olaf Kopp is Co-Founder, Chief Business Development Officer (CBDO) and Head of SEO & AI Search (GEO) at Aufgesang GmbH.
 He is an internationally recognized industry expert in semantic SEO, E-E-A-T, LLMO & Generative Engine Optimization (GEO), AI- and modern search engine technology, content marketing and customer journey management.
+Olaf Kopp is one of the first pioneers worldwide to have demonstrably worked on the topics of Generative Engine Optimization (GEO) and Large Language Model Optimization (LLMO).
+His first publications date back to 2023.
 As an author, Olaf Kopp writes for national and international magazines such as Search Engine Land, t3n, Website Boosting, Hubspot, Sistrix, Oncrawl, Searchmetrics, Upload … .
 In 2022 he was Top contributor for Search Engine Land.
 His blog is one of the most famous online marketing blogs in Germany.
 In addition, Olaf Kopp is a speaker for SEO and content marketing SMX, SERP Conf., CMCx, OMT, OMX, Campixx...

 COMMENT ARTICLE